top of page

 Read John 13:1-20 Jesus washes the feet of the disciples

 John’s Gospel makes a major shift here.
 John has talked about Jesus’s “signs” repeatedly in chapters 1 through 12.
 John will not use the word “sign” again, except in his concluding comment in John 20:30, where he says that “Jesus did many other signs [that] are not written in this book.”
-Scholars often divide John’s Gospel into 4 parts:
+We are now entering into the section of John’s Gospel that some scholars call “The Book of Glory.”

 In 13:1, John says that “Jesus knew that his hour had come” to depart from this world and go to the Father.
 John has referred to Jesus’s hour more than half a dozen times so far.
 What is Jesus’s “hour”?

-Jesus’s “hour” is the time of his suffering (his “Passion”) and death, and sometimes, as in this verse, it also includes his resurrection and ascension, since John refers to Jesus returning to the Father.
+Jesus’s “hour” is the time of his suffering and death (his “Passion”), and sometimes, as in this verse, it also includes his resurrection and ascension, since John here refers to Jesus returning to the Father.

 Verse 1 tells us that it is just before the feast of the Passover.
 John does not give us the Last Supper account that the other Gospels give us, with the meal in which Jesus took the bread and the cup of wine and said, “This is my body....
 This is my blood.”
-He has already dealt with that in chapter 6 in his Bread of Life discourse and the command to eat his flesh and drink his blood.
-John focuses mostly on what Jesus taught.
+He has already dealt with that topic in chapter 6 in his Bread of Life discourse with the command to eat his flesh and drink his blood.
+John focuses mostly on the meaning of what Jesus taught.
+The other Gospels already told the story of what Jesus did at the last Supper, so he may not have felt the need to fully repeat that.

 What does the second half of verse 1 tell us?

-Take the second half of verse 1 and insert your name: “Having loved his own in the world, including _____, he loved _____ to the end.”
-What does that say to you?
+Take the second half of verse 1 and insert your name: “Having loved his own in the world, including [insert your name], he loved [insert your name] to the end.”
+Having loved you, he loves you to the end.
+What does this say to you?

-The word translated as Judas’s “mind” in verse 2 is literally “heart” in the Greek.
+Verse 2 says that the devil had put it into Judas’s heart to hand over Jesus.
 At that time, the heart was considered the source of thoughts and feelings.
 What do you do when a temptation to do wrong enters your heart or mind?

 When Jesus takes off his outer garment and takes a towel, he is assuming the posture and role of a slave.
+Many Greeks and Romans had slaves.
 The master of a house would direct his slave to wash the feet of an important guest.
-What is Jesus signaling by doing by taking the role of a slave?
+What is Jesus signaling by taking the role of a slave?

 In verse 3, John provides context for Jesus’s act of washing the disciples’ feet.
 John says that Jesus is aware of 3 things.
 What are they?